etkachenko1/sayLess/README.md

 Numbers from local load/latency testing (scripts in [`loadtest/`](loadtest/)), not estimates:

-- **~22,200 Kafka events/minute at p95 90 ms** — 15 concurrent virtual users hitting `task-service` directly for 60s (create → reassign → complete per iteration), zero failures, and confirmed the consumer side kept pace via Kafka consumer-group lag (0 lag after the run, not just that requests were accepted).
+- **~22,200 Kafka events/minute at p95 90 ms**: 15 concurrent virtual users hitting `task-service` directly for 60s (create → reassign → complete per iteration), zero failures, and confirmed the consumer side kept pace via Kafka consumer-group lag (0 lag after the run, not just that requests were accepted).
 - **17 ms median / 31 ms p95 end-to-end WebSocket push latency**: time from `task-service` publishing an event to a second, independent STOMP client receiving the corresponding board update.

 Both are local, single-broker, single-partition-per-topic numbers.
 Meaningful for this project's scale, not a claim about production infrastructure.